 Spaces

-We talked about access control.
-Spaces are the component that will help you achieve it.
-They are logical containers that typically group Stacks, Policies, Modules, Worker Pools, and Cloud Integrations.
+Spaces are the component that will help you achieve access control.
+They are logical containers that typically group stacks, policies, modules, worker pools, and cloud integrations.

-Spaces are used for giving users limited admin access, giving them the ability to create all the resources mentioned above in their own Space, without interfering with entities that are defined in other Spaces.
+Spaces are used to give users limited admin access, so they can create all the resources mentioned above in their own space, without interfering with entities that are defined in other spaces.

-Two Spaces are created by default when you create the account: the root space which is the father of all Spaces and the legacy space, which is used for backward compatibility to the era of pre-spaces Spacelift.
+By default, creating an account creates two spaces: the root space, which is the father of all spaces, and the legacy space, which is used for backward compatibility to the era of pre-spaces Spacelift.

-In the above table, you can see an example separation of privileges between the roles mention and also the Root Space Admin, which has access to everything.
+The table above shows an example separation of privileges between the roles mentioned and also the Root Space Admin, which has access to everything.

 User management

-To enable collaboration, you need people working together, so at Spacelift, we take care of user management easily.
-Users can be invited easily using their email and authenticated using your Account’s IdP.
-They can have their own permissions or based on a group they are a part of.
+Collaboration requires people to work together, so Spacelift makes user management easy.
+Users can be invited using their email and authenticated using your Account’s IdP.
+Permissions can be individual or based on membership of a group.

-The same roles apply to a Space (read/write/admin) and your users can have different access rights on different Spaces.
+The same roles apply to a space (read/write/admin).
+Users can have different access rights on different spaces.

-More details on the things you can do with user management from an admin’s point of view can be found here, including how to leverage our Slack integration.
+You can find more details of what admins can do with user management here, including how to leverage our Slack integration.

 Cloud integrations

 Whenever you are deploying resources to a cloud provider, you need a mechanism to authenticate to that provider.
-Sure, you can use static credentials, but by doing that, you will increase the chances of breaches.
-To avoid the “evil” static credentials, we can leverage dynamic credentials through native integrations in Spacelift.
+Sure, you can use static credentials, but that increases the chances of breaches.
+To avoid the “evil” static credentials, we can leverage dynamic credentials through native integrations.

-At Spacelift, you can integrate natively with AWS, GCP, and Azure, and you can also create integrations via OIDC.
+Spacelift integrates natively with AWS, Google Cloud, and Microsoft Azure, and you can also create integrations via OIDC.

 Let’s see how easy it is to set up a native integration in AWS.